 2. Create a positive narrative around the future

 If we don’t highlight the positives of new ways of working, people will hanker for the past.
 It’s HR’s role to tell the story of what is possible and better in this new way of working so that people see the benefit of the changes they have made – many of which have been painful and required a great deal of effort.

 The big questions facing organisations right now are too complex to be answered by HR departments or leadership teams alone.
 Instead they require the collective wisdom of everyone in the organisation.
 In the last month we’ve enabled HR leaders in some of the world’s leading companies, including telecoms leader Ericsson, to bring all their employees together in an online, crowdsourced conversation to co-create the future of work.

-Yes or No – do you think that companies will need to put additional focus on training employee’s soft skills to prepare them for the post-COVID world?
+Yes or No. Do you think that companies will focus on training employee’s soft skills to prepare them for the post-COVID world?

 Emma Birchall and Harriet Molyneaux